Martindale-Hubbell Peer Rated

 For employees in New York, the minimum wage in 2024 is $16.00 per hour for employees who work in New York City and downstate (Westchester, Nassau or Suffolk Counties), and $15.00 per hour for those who work upstate state (any other county in New York).

-For additional information, please see our articles: New York and New Jersey Raise Minimum Wage and New York Raising Minimum Wage for Fast Food Workers.
+For information about the special rules that apply to employees who receive tips as part of their compensation, please see our tipped employees page.
+For additional information about minimum wage in general, please see our articles: New York and New Jersey Raise Minimum Wage and New York Raising Minimum Wage for Fast Food Workers.

 Am I Entitled to Minimum Wage?